Key Takeaways

 A comprehensive diagnostic tool displaying arterial blood gas analysis results in a clear, structured format.
 This essential clinical reference helps healthcare professionals quickly interpret blood pH, oxygen, carbon dioxide, and bicarbonate levels to assess a patient’s respiratory and metabolic status.

-An ABG chart helps clinicians quickly translate raw laboratory values into clinical action, distinguishing between respiratory and metabolic acid-base disorders within seconds.
-This matters because delays in recognizing hypoxemia or severe acidosis can cascade into urgent interventions.
+It helps clinicians translate raw laboratory values into clinical action, separating respiratory from metabolic acid-base disorders in seconds.
+That speed matters when a delay in spotting hypoxemia or severe acidosis can escalate into an emergency.

 What is an ABG chart?